the fresh films reviews

 Review

 In the 1980s, art was cold and detached.
 Here is the pinnacle of how these elements could enhance the expression, in contrast to several films in which the aloofness gave the films a sense of dehumanisation.
-In the timeless Runaway Train, director Andrei Konchalovsky uses a seemingly dehumanised starting point (two convicts in a remote maximum security prison) and makes their world and mentality – an alleged animalized existence – seem very close and tangible.
-It is an allegoric film of existential proportions, given life by Konchalovsky's acrimonious images and Trevor Jones' suggestive score, but at the same time, Runaway Train is one of the most successful realizations of the action film model.
+In the timeless Runaway Train, director Andrei Konchalovsky utilises a seemingly dehumanised starting point (two convicts in a remote maximum-security prison) and makes their world and mentality – an alleged animalised existence – seem close and tangible.
+It's an allegoric film of existential proportions, given life by Konchalovsky's acrimonious images and Trevor Jones' suggestive score, but at the same time, Runaway Train is one of the most successful realisations of the action film model.
 Here, the action (notably in a remarkable finale) accentuates the larger and symbolic value of the story instead of standing in its way.
-And the power and timelessness of the story makes Runaway Train a film which can more than endure the march of time, despite the odd contemporary slip-up.
-The performances are stylistic powerhouses, with Voight arguably giving his final substantial role to date and Roberts hitting career high (perhaps tied with It's My Party)
+And the power and timelessness of the story enable Runaway Train to endure the march of time, despite the odd contemporary slip-up.
+The performances are stylistic powerhouses, with Jon Voight giving arguably his final prominent role to date and Roberts hitting a career high (perhaps tied with It's My Party).

 [BACK TO INDEX]